fltk/fltk/README.Unix.txt

   https://www.fltk.org/software.php

-If you are familiar with "subversion" and like to stay current with your version, you will find the subversion access parameters at the bottom of that page.
+If you are familiar with "git" and like to stay current with your version, you will find the git access parameters at the bottom of that page.
 Unpack FLTK into a convenient location.
 I like to have everything in my dev directory: